engineersCode/facultydev1/participants.md

 ### Benjamin Woolson

-[Brian](https://coe.northeastern.edu/people/woolston-benjamin/) is an Assistant Professor of Chemical Engineering at Northeastern University
+[Brian](https://coe.northeastern.edu/people/woolston-benjamin/) is an assistant professor of chemical engineering at Northeastern University.
+He teaches a course in Bioprocess Engineering, where he uses Jupyter notebook to introduce his students to Python tools for analysis and design of biological processes.
+His course materials are [on GitHub](https://github.com/NUChemE/chme5630).

 ## Local DC-area participants